Package insert / product label

 6.1 Clinical Trials Experience

-Adults: The frequency and severity of adverse reactions associated with the use of Zidovudine are greater in patients with more advanced infection at the time of initiation of therapy.
+The frequency and severity of adverse reactions associated with the use of zidovudine are greater in patients with more advanced infection at the time of initiation of therapy.

-Table 3 summarizes events reported at a statistically significant greater incidence for patients receiving Zidovudine in a monotherapy study.
+Table 3 summarizes adverse reactions reported at a statistically significant greater incidence for subjects receiving oral zidovudine in a monotherapy trial.

 (n = 453)